 Prerequisite and Corequisite Chemistry Courses

-Three courses in chemistry are required for the Biology major and may be chosen from the following tracks:
+Three courses in chemistry are required and may be chosen from the following tracks:

 Standard (recommended) track: